gisisfun/map_polygons/README.md

 - bounding south: -45
 - bounding east: 168
 - bounding west: 96
-- radius in km: 46
+- radial in km: 46
 - filename for output: hex_46km

 at the WGS-84 Projection values for default values are: